-When someone cannot fast in Ramadan and can’t make up the lost days afterwards (for example, because of ill health or pregnancy), then they should pay (fidya) for someone else to be fed.
+When someone cannot fast in Ramadan and can’t make up the lost days afterwards (for example, because of a long-term health condition), then they should pay (fidya) for someone else to be fed.

 Why is Fidya important in Islam?

-To make up for missing fasts Ramadan is a commandment from Allah SWT.
+To make up for missing fasts Ramadan is a commandment from Allah.

 Fasting is for a fixed number of days, and if one of you be sick, or if one of you be on a journey, you will fast the same number of other days later on.
 For those who are capable of fasting (but still do not fast) there is a redemption: feeding a needy man for each day missed.
 Whoever voluntarily does more good than is required, will find it better for him; and that you should fast is better for you, if you only know.

-Note: Fidya is primarily for those who are suffering from long term illness or unable to fast due to old age (many scholars also include pregnancy in this category), and are not able to make up the fasts after Ramadan.
+Note: Fidya is primarily for those who are suffering from long term illness or unable to fast due to old age, and are not able to make up the fasts after Ramadan.

 The Fidya amount required to be paid for one missed fast (which cannot be made up afterwards) is £5.
-To calculate how much fidya you need to pay, multiply £5 by the number of fasts you have missed out of necessity.
+Use our Fidyah calculator to calculate how much fidya you need to pay.

 £5 fidya for each missed fast.
 This should provide one person with two meals or two people with one meal.
 However, if someone misses all the fasts of Ramadan, they would need to pay £150.